linkdata/gitsemver/README.md

 match exactly, it falls back to the latest semver tag reachable from the current HEAD.

-If the match is not exact or the current branch is not the default branch, it creates a work-in-progress semver string like "v0.1.2-myfeature.123".
+If the match is not exact or the current branch is not the default branch or a protected branch, it creates a work-in-progress semver string like `v0.1.2-myfeature.123`.

+Supports raw git repositories as well as GitLab and GitHub builders.